 What skills are tested?

-- The Snapshot tests 7 key skill areas: Initiative, Intellectual Curiosity, Open-Mindedness, Resilience, Self-Control, Social Awareness, Teamwork.
+- The Snapshot tests 7 key skill areas: Initiative, Intellectual Engagement, Open-Mindedness, Resilience, Self-Control, Social Awareness, Teamwork.

 - Scores are placed into three categories: Emerging, Developing, and Demonstrating.